 Dunning’s suspense as he waited on the Croydon platform I need not attempt to describe.
 His sense of danger during the last days had only been sharpened by the fact that the cloud about him had perceptibly been lighter; but relief was an ominous symptom, and, if Karswell eluded him now, hope was gone: and there were so many chances of that.
 The rumour of the journey might be itself a device.
 The twenty minutes in which he paced the platform and persecuted every porter with inquiries as to the boat train were as bitter as any he had spent.

 Still, the train came, and Harrington was at the window.
 He felt it was important, of course, that no one should recognize him: so Dunning got in at the farther end of the corridor carriage, and only gradually made his way to the compartment where Harrington and Karswell were.
 He was is going, on the whole, to see that the train was far from full.

 Karswell was on the alert, but gave no sign of recognition.
 Dunning took the seat not immediately facing him, and attempted, vainly at first, then with increasing command of his faculties, to reckon the possibilities of making the desired transfer.

 Place a spell on Karswell

 Opposite to Karswell, and next to Dunning, was a heap of Karswell’s coats on the seat.
 It would be of no use to slip the paper into these—he would not be safe, or would not feel so, unless in some way it could be proffered by him and accepted by the other.
 There was a handbag, open, and with the paper inside it for placing spells.
-Could he manage to conceal this (so that perhaps Karswell might leave the carriage without it), and then find and give it to him?
+Could he manage to conceal this?
+If so perhaps Karswell might leave the carriage without it, and then find and give it to him.